bettygordon932/notes/README.md

 Second, planning ahead is crucial for success.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will allow you time to think about potential challenges and how to overcome them.
 It will also help to keep you focused and on track with your goals.
  -- 212个字符

+# 2023-12-28
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can make better use of your time and ensure that you focus on the right things.
+Planning ahead can help to avoid last-minute emergencies and allow you time to prepare for potential issues.
+Finally, staying organized can ensure your code is clean, readable,and maintainable, making it easier for others to work with you and for youto come back to your project later.